NetLogo/NW-Extension/README.md

 #### maximal-cliques
 `nw:maximal-cliques`

-A [clique](http://en.wikipedia.org/wiki/Clique_%28graph_theory%29) is a subset of a network in which every node as a direct link to every other node.
+A [clique](http://en.wikipedia.org/wiki/Clique_%28graph_theory%29) is a subset of a network in which every node has a direct link to every other node.
 A maximal clique is a clique that is not, itself, contained in a bigger clique.

 The result is reported as a list of lists of turtles.
 Note that one turtle can be a member of more than one maximal clique at once.